Skip to Content Facebook Feature Image

 “By any standard,” former Big East commissioner Mike Tranghese said in 2002, “Roy’s influence has been mind-boggling.”

-Kramer was long gone before college sports started paying players above the table — a result of the undeniable billions those players produce, most of which had, for decades, been largely paid out to coaches and administrators.
+Kramer was long gone before college sports started paying players above the table — a result of the billions those players produce, most of which had, for decades, been largely paid out only to coaches and administrators.

-On Saturday, the 34th version of Kramer's SEC title game will take place in Atlanta.
-On Sunday, the 12-team College Football Playoff will come out, with Kramer's old school, 14th-ranked Vanderbilt, likely to be left out despite a historically great 10-2 season that Commodore fans will argue is something to be celebrated, not ignored.
+On Sunday, the bracket for this year's 12-team tournament will come out.
+Kramer's old school, 14th-ranked Vanderbilt, is likely to be left out despite a historically great 10-2 season that Commodores fans will argue is something to be celebrated, not ignored.

 But Foley's phone rang.
 It was Kramer.